Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Introduction

+Existing discriminative SSL approaches are developed explicitly for image or text data since there are multiple augmentation strategies available to create positive and negative pairs.
+Recently, some works based on contrastive learning~\cite{sslecg,selfhar,seqclr} for EEG, ECG, and other time series data have been proposed.
+However, augmentations from image and text modality are not readily transferable to time-series data due to its inherent heterogeneity in magnitude, frequency, and time~\cite{franceschi2020unsupervised,iwana2021empirical}.
+Time series data, in general, need domain and problem-specific augmentations, as augmentations like color distortion, superpixel, and cartoonization may not work for time series data.
+Further, most existing methods cannot capture low- and high-frequency features simultaneously, which are essential for learning effective representations~\cite{franceschi2020unsupervised, wavelets}.

-To overcome the aforementioned challenges, we propose a non-contrastive large scale time-series representation learning approach via simultaneous bootstrapping of low and high frequency input features.
-The approach is motivated from BYOL~\cite{byol} which circumvents the issues of contrastive learning, \textit{i.g.} costly training, by relaxing the requirement of negative pairs (pairs of augmented views from different input samples).
+To overcome the aforementioned challenges, we propose a non-contrastive SSL approach for large-scale time-series representation learning via simultaneous bootstrapping of low- and high-frequency input features.
+The approach is motivated by BYOL~\cite{byol}, which circumvents the issues of contrastive learning, \textit{i.g.} costly training, by relaxing the requirement of negative pairs.
+To simultaneously capture the low- and high-frequency features, we employed low-and high-frequency feature extraction modules using multilayer perceptron (MLP) and temporal convolutional network (TCN)~\cite{tcn} heads, respectively.
+The idea of introducing low- and high-frequency feature extraction modules in a non-contrastive self-supervised learning framework is driven by the nature of time-series data.
+Therefore, it results in an efficient and generalized approach to learning time-series representation and works across different datasets.
+Our contributions are summarized as follows.